Updated on: 11/15/2019

-Kent police say a woman was killed and two of her passengers were critically injured in a head-on collision with a distracted driver Monday evening.
+Kent police say a woman was killed and two of her passengers were critically injured in a head-on crash with a distracted driver Monday evening.

 According to KOMO, a man in a Ford sedan was driving in the 20200 block of 148th Avenue Southeast in Kent when he crossed the centerline and crashed head-on into a Honda driving in the opposite direction.
 The female driver of the Honda died at the scene, while her two passengers were critically injured and transported to Harborview Medical Center in Seattle.